 endocrinologist who can also start treatment for:

-paediatrician who will be the best person to rule out other causes for
+paediatrician will be the best person to rule out other causes for

-the irritability, headache, pain, etc. Your child may need to be seen by a rehabilitation specialist, neurologist or psychiatrist before
+irritability, headache and pain.
+Your child may need to be seen by a rehabilitation specialist, neurologist or psychiatrist before

 commencing specific medications.